-Australian Catholic Church Alleges 7% Of Priests Sexually Abused Kids Over Decades
+Australian Catholic Church: 7 Percent Of Priests Sexually Abused Kids Over Decades

 International

-Australian Catholic Church Alleges 7% Of Priests Sexually Abused Kids Over Decades
+Australian Catholic Church: 7 Percent Of Priests Sexually Abused Kids Over Decades

 Seven percent of Catholic priests in Australia between 1950 and 2010 allegedly sexually abused children, according to data provided by church authorities in a major investigation.